 With the rising prices of fuel, compact car sales are also expected to increase in 2011.
-Last week, the average U.S. gasoline price reached $2.98 a gallon.
+Last week, the average gasoline price in the United States reached $2.98 a gallon.
 It appears that automakers have anticipated the demand.

 With each of these compact cars offering peppy engines, the latest technology gadgets and competitive pricing, the small car segment is bound to be a heated one.